IntersectMBO/cardano-node-tests/README.md

 ---
 **NOTE** <!-- markdownlint-disable-line MD036 -->

-When using `CI_BYRON_CLUSTER`, it takes ~ 30 minutes for local cluster instance to get from Byron to Babbage.
+When using `CI_BYRON_CLUSTER`, it takes ~ 30 minutes for local cluster instance to get from Byron to Conway.
 If it seems that tests are stuck, they are likely just waiting for local cluster instances to be fully started.

 ---